 |Very Large Event||Event Budget of $2.5 million or greater||up to $250,000|

 TIMELINES: All submissions will be reviewed once the application window is closed.
-The estimated review time is at least two to three months after the window has closed.
+The estimated review time is at least three to four months after the window has closed.
 All applicants will be contacted once funding decisions are made.

 The TEP is a competitive program that is customarily over-subscribed.
 It is possible that not all applicants will be successful in receive funding, in part or in full.

 Future application intakes and corresponding eligible event windows are as follows:

 |Application Intake||Eligible Event Window|

 |September 1, 2020 – October 31, 2020||May 1, 2021 – April 30, 2022|

 |March 1, 2021 – April 30, 2021||November 1, 2021 – October 31, 2022|